-Flexion deformity develops at the metacarpophalangeal (MCP) and proximal interphalangeal (PIP) joints as the cords pull on them.
+Flexion deformity at the metacarpophalangeal (MCP) and proximal interphalangeal (PIP) joints.

-Ask the patient to place their palms down onto a flatsurface
+The patient is asked to place their palms down onto a flatsurface.

 The following conditions also fall under the fibromatoses category and thus may also be seen in patients with Dupuytren’s disease: